j9t/little-books/manuscript/html-css-frameworks.md

 * Tailoring code means removing or, better, not even writing or embedding unnecessary code.

-* Good code is code that is of measurably or arguably high quality, where arguably means conforming to common best practices.
+* Good code is code that’s of measurably or arguably high quality, where arguably means conforming to common best practices.

 High-quality code can be said to be tailored, but it doesn’t follow that high-quality code saves cost, at least not as a general rule.
 Tailored code itself, however, always saves cost.
 With this first insight, let’s begin.